notque/netflow-api/docs/users/index.md

 ## Available clients

-* Hermes command line client [HermesCtl](https://github.com/sapcc/hermes-ctl)
+* netflow-api command line client [netflow-apiCtl](https://github.com/notque/netflow-api-ctl)
-* You can send requests to [the HTTP API](./hermes-v1-reference.md) directly, as shown [in this guide](./api-example.md).
+* You can send requests to [the HTTP API](./netflow-api-v1-reference.md) directly, as shown [in this guide](./api-example.md).
-* The OpenStack web dashboard [Elektra](https://github.com/sapcc/elektra) contains an optional *Audit* module that becomes accessible if Hermes is deployed in the target OpenStack cluster.
+* The OpenStack web dashboard [Elektra](https://github.com/notque/elektra) contains an optional *Audit* module that becomes accessible if netflow-api is deployed in the target OpenStack cluster.

 ## Retention of audit events